 - a.
 Achieve a cumulative score of 420 or higher of a possible 600 points on Form 1009A Assessing Attributes and Competencies (non-GPA, students must achieve "Met Standards" overall in five of six attributes and competencies to successfully complete the course). - b.
 Height and Weight screening (Army Body Composition Program) (non-GPA) - c.
-The Army Combat Fitness Test (ACFT) (non-GPA) - d.
+The Army Fitness Test (AFT) (non-GPA).
+IAW proponent Course Manager guidance dated 15 May 2025, if you fail the AFT from 1 June 2025 to 31 December 2025 there will be no adverse action, there will be no comment regarding your AFT score on your DA Form 1059, and you will still be eligible for academic honors. - d.
 Professional Military Subject Essay-Commandant's Writing Award (non-GPA).
 Contact your Senior SGL if you do not receive feedback on this assessment within 72 hours of submitting the essay.